RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 Go **Modules** are composed of **Packages** (run `go help modules`).
 Go **Packages** are just directories of `.go` files that start with the `package` statement (run `go help packages`).

 To create a new Go module (project), navigate to the directory that you want to be the project root, and run `$ go mod init github.com/RockLikeAmadeus/my-project`.
-For more info, run `go help mod init`
+For more info, run `go help mod init`.
+For advice on structuring your new project, check out [this article](https://dave.cheney.net/2014/12/01/five-suggestions-for-setting-up-a-go-project).

 The `main()` function in Go is the entry point of executable applications.